 have 1-3 offspring at a time?

-posess highly modified foot with a singular forward-facing toe and a backwards facing toe on the inner side, like a bird's hallux. on the outside of a foot a small bone-supported clawless and immobile toe helps support and balance out the body.
+posess highly modified foot with a singular forward-facing toe and a backwards facing toe on the inner side, like a bird's hallux. on the outside of the foot a flattened and flexible toe helps support and balance out the body.

 dinos employ the use of a unidirectional respiratory system, leading from one end of the body (spiracle 1) to the other (spiracle 2), with air flow moving in one direction. the lungs contain a fibrous gill structure in order to scrub as much oxygen as possible out of the air, which contains less oxygen than here on earth. dinos posess a syrinx like terran birds, but rather than connect to a thoracic air sac the vocal bellows are located inside the throat, around the esophagus. specialized muscles pull on these bellows in order to push air up into the resonating chamber of the throat and out through the hole in their mouth, which rests just above the tongue and closes when swallowing to prevent food inhalation.